springfall2008/batpred/docs/output-data.md

 These are useful for automations if for example you want to turn off car charging when the battery is being exported.

+## Export trigger

+- binary_sensor.predbat_export_trigger_NAME - custom binary sensors that are set to On by Predbat when more than a specified amount of energy is being exported - see [Triggers in apps.yaml](apps-yaml.md#triggers)

 ## Prediction window

 - predbat.record - The sensor is always zero; attributes contain the time window for the current predicted plan